About

 Edition IV

 Each residency team is committed to supporting research and creative production in their respective territories.
-Over the course of two months, artistic practices dedicated to rural and urban resilience will unfold, resonating with the elusive, the invisible, the inaudible, the obvious, and perhaps the deviant.
+Over the course of two months, these artistic practices dedicated to rural and urban resilience will unfold, resonating with the elusive, the invisible, the inaudible, the obvious, and perhaps the deviant.

 In collaboration with